A Guide to Hot Start, Arc Force, and Anti Stick in Stick Welding

 Some other cases where arc force helps

-Arc force is especially useful for welding in vertical and overhead situations when keeping a short arc is even more important.
+Arc force is especially useful for welding in vertical and overhead positions because keeping a short arc is even more important.

 Electrodes that have excess moisture or light cracks in the flux will tend to stick.
 Arc force offers a stronger arc and helps if you want to weld with these rods.